 15.1.
 Las Vegas Justice Court "attorney sessions"

-Another pro of hiring an attorney for traffic matters is that the attorney may be able to resolve the matter very quickly.
+Another advantage of hiring an attorney for traffic matters is that the attorney may be able to resolve the matter very quickly.
 For instance, Las Vegas Justice Court hosts biweekly "attorney sessions" on Tuesdays and Thursdays just for defense attorneys and prosecutors to negotiate traffic tickets.
 These attorney sessions keep traffic ticket cases from dragging on for weeks or months.

 Yes.
 Drivers who pass in an unsafe way are being negligent to other drivers on the road.
 And if their negligence causes a collision, the drivers should be liable for the property and physical damage they caused.